The Peter J. Tobin College of BusinessThe Lesley H. and William L. Collins College of Professional StudiesQueens Campus, Online

 The Business Plan and Elevator Pitch Competitions will become integral parts of the foundation for the MS-EI program.
 These yearly competitions run, respectively, every November and April.
 They require students to compete to present their ideas in different format and at different stages of development through a professional pitch (idea stage) or a 15-page business plan (implementation stage) that will be judged by faculty and professionals, including entrepreneurs.
 Students compete for several monetary prizes and gain the experience of pitching a new idea to obtain funding.

-Students will use the College of Professional Studies’ laboratories to develop their own ideas into ventures, particularly digital ventures, high-tech/social media and advertising companies, and they will engage with entrepreneurs in New York City.
-These labs, including the Innovation Lab, the IDEA Lab, the Computer Science Lab, and the MAD (Media, Art and Design) Lab, are open spaces that simulate maker spaces and creative studios where students will work together on projects.
+Students will use the Collins College of Professional Studies’ laboratories to develop their own ideas into ventures, particularly digital ventures, high-tech/social media and advertising companies, and they will engage with entrepreneurs in New York City.
+These labs, including the Innovation Lab, the IDEA Lab, Design Factory and the MAD (Media, Art and Design) Lab, are open spaces that simulate maker spaces and creative studios where students will work together on projects.

 Students will have many opportunities to work at their ideas using the incubator spaces located in the Tobin School of Business.
 In addition to providing dedicated space, the incubator will also organize a wide variety of events and activities, including the Business Plan and Pitch Competition and hosting different speakers, workshops, and programs.
 There will be multiple opportunities for students to meet, learn from, and network with leading industry professionals, including entrepreneurs and executives.
 Students will compete in the annual Business Plan and Pitch Competitions, will be encouraged to participate in the networking events and distinguished speaker series, work as interns in support of the startup companies through a development center, and get involved in the community outreach programs.